|

 • Protocol-Level Issues: While rare, bugs or vulnerabilities in the Solana network could cause downtime or unexpected behavior.

 The best defense?
 Use reputable tools, double-check transactions, and stay informed.
-If you’re not sure about a staking platform or validator, research thoroughly before proceeding.
+If you are not sure about a staking platform or validator, research thoroughly before proceeding.

 Maximizing Your Solana Staking Rewards